codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 {{<notebox>}}Please note that you will need to create an **app record** in App Store Connect before you can automate publishing with Codemagic.
 It is recommended to upload the very first version of the app manually. {{</notebox>}}

+In order to be able to test iOS apps on Apple devices, manual device UDID registration in the Apple Developer Program account is required.
+Alternatively, Codemagic's automatic device registration can be used to register devices as explained [here](https://docs.codemagic.io/testing/ios-provisioning/).

 ## Setting up publishing to App Store Connect on Codemagic

 This section gives step-by-step instructions on how to configure publishing to App Store Connect using Flutter workflow editor.